govalid

 Blazing Fast

-4.8x to 44.2x faster than go-playground/validator with sub-nanosecond performance for simple operations.
+5x to 44x faster than reflection-based validators with sub-nanosecond performance for simple operations.

 Type Safe